 (2-0) 2 credits.
-Prerequisites: CHEM 341 and PHYS 213.
+Prerequisites:PHYS 213 and CHEM 341 or CHEM 342.
 Kinetic theory of gases; statistical thermodynamics and properties of solids; chemical kinetics and kinetics at interfaces.
-Duplicate credit for CHEM 343 and 344 not allowed.
+Duplicate credit for CHEM 343 and CHEM 344 not allowed.

 CHEM 344 PHYSICAL CHEMISTRY II